 Installing windows with PU foam

 Around 80 % of all windows in Germany are insulated with construction foam.
+And this is despite the fact that the bible of window installers - the RAL installation guide - describes four other methods for joint insulation.
 There are four good reasons for this high percentage:

 1. It provides the best insulation.

 A comparison with other insulation materials shows that PU foam has the best thermal insulation values and therefore saves the most energy.

 Trade professionals can insulate window joints with assembly foam two to three times more quickly than with mineral wool.

 3. It is safe.

 Window foam easily compensates uneven areas in the joint.
 As PU foam continues to expand after it has been applied, it also reaches difficult-to-access areas reliably.
 That is why window insulation with PU foam is the ideal choice, especially when the substrate is uneven.
 When renovating old buildings, for example.
 The disadvantage of “multifunctional tapes”, which are also suitable for window installation according to RAL, is that they only expand in a certain area.
 If the joint is too wide in some places, part of the joint will remain uninsulated.

 Construction foam forms very good, durable connections between windows/frames and materials such as concrete, masonry, stones, plaster, wood, fibre cement, metal and many plastics.
 Its high adhesive strength also provides additional stability.